Kod3c/FiveCrowns/README.md

 ## 🙏 Acknowledgments

-- Five Crowns is a card game by Set Enterprises, Inc.
+- Wandering Wilds is a card game by Set Enterprises, Inc.
 - Inspired by Jackbox Games' lobby system
 - Built with Firebase for real-time multiplayer